ammon0/lib-util/README.md

 # lib-util : A Utility Library

 A collection of utilities for development in C and C++.
-Including some basic data structures, hash functions, and headache free IO functions to replace some of the functionality of `stdio.h`.
+Including some basic data structures, hash functions, and headache free IO functions to replace some of the functionality of `stdio.h`'s `scanf` functions.

 ## Project Pages
 *	[Latest Release](https://github.com/ammon0/lib-util/releases/latest)